 Antibiotics are prescribed more than 154 million times a year for anything from a wound to an ear infection in order to kill off bacterial infections.
-While they certainly have their place, the CDC estimates that at least 30 percent of antibiotic prescriptions are unnecessary and have been shown to deplete the good bacteria in your microbiome.
+While they certainly have their place, the CDC estimates that at least 30 percent of antibiotic prescriptions are unnecessary1 and have been shown to deplete the good bacteria in your microbiome.

-Since close to 75 percent of your immune system is located in your gut, just one round of antibiotics can weaken your child’s immune system.
+Since close to 75 percent of your immune system is located in your gut2, just one round of antibiotics can weaken your child’s immune system.
 It’s important to avoid antibiotics unless completely necessary and look for natural anti-bacterial options, such as colloidal silver, to avoid sending your child off to school with an already depleted microbiome.

 2. Add in probiotic-rich foods